 Here’s a list of top 5 things to do at Aapravasi Ghat in Mauritius.
 You can keep yourself entertained by going to the Caudan Waterfront or gape at the architecture of mosques and ancient ruins — Aapravasi Ghat has something for everyone.

-1. Beekrumsing Ramlallah Interpretation Centre: Learn about Indian immigrants
+1. Beekrumsing Ramlallah Interpretation Centre

 Aapravasi Ghat in Mauritius has a wonderful museum cum information centre called the Beekrumsing Ramlallah Interpretation Centre.
 The Aapravasi Ghat museum was opened on 3rd November 2014 on the 180th anniversary of the arrival of the immigrants.
 You will be taken on a guided tour of the museum that takes about 45 mins and will cover seven rooms about the history of the place.
 The rooms have themes like ‘The Great Experiment’, ‘The Voyage’, ‘Life Around the Depot’, and ‘Indenture’.

 You can witness glimpses of the Aapravasi Ghat history at the remains of the ghat that is now protected by the government.
-Due to unchecked development most of the buildings of the ghat have been destroyed.
+Due to unchecked development, most of the buildings of the ghat have been destroyed.
 You can go on a guided tour of the world heritage site of Aapravasi Ghat in Mauritius and see the spots like ‘The Immigrant’s Kitchen’ and the ‘Sardar’s Quarters’.
 The tour will take 20 minutes and help you understand how life was for the immigrants two centuries ago.

 The Caudan Waterfront in Mauritius is a multi-store complex for shopping and entertainment.
 It has hotels, restaurants, a casino, a cinema and a shopping complex for all sorts of shopping.
 You can spend some quality time here with your family and take back souvenirs for your friends back home.
+The souvenirs range from hand-made handicrafts to little trinkets that you won’t be able to find anywhere else in Mauritius.

 Where to shop: Didus Art Gallery, Le Craft Market, Silken Knots, Woodmap